Privilege of peerage: Trial by peers

 In the House of Lords, the Lord High Steward was the President or Chairman of the Court, and the entire House determined both questions of fact and questions of law as well as the verdict.
 By convention, Bishops and Archbishops did not vote on the verdict, though they were expected to attend during the course of the trial.
 They sat until the conclusion of the deliberations, and withdrew from the chamber just prior to the final vote.
 At the end of the trial, peers voted on the question before them by standing and declaring their verdict by saying "guilty, upon my honour" or "not guilty, upon my honour", starting with the most junior baron and proceeding in order of precedence ending with the Lord High Steward.
 For a guilty verdict, a majority of twelve was necessary.
 The entire House also determined the punishment to be imposed, which had to accord with the law.
 For capital crimes the punishment was death; the last peer to be executed was Laurence Shirley, 4th Earl Ferrers, who was hanged for murder in 1760.

-From 1547, if a peer or peeress was convicted of a crime, except treason or murder, he or she could claim "privilege of peerage" to escape punishment if it was his or her first offence.
+By section 13 of the Treason Act 1547, if a peer or peeress was convicted of a crime, except treason or murder, he or she could claim benefit of clergy to escape punishment if it was a first offence.
 In all, the privilege was exercised five times, until it was formally abolished in 1841 when James Brudenell, 7th Earl of Cardigan, announced he would claim the privilege and avoid punishment if he was convicted of duelling.
 He was acquitted before the introduction of the bill.

+A trial by the Lords – which a peer could not waive – was far more a burden than a privilege; unlike commoners, peers had no right to challenge the composition of the jury or to appeal any decision, and there was no leniency granted to those convicted in such a trial compared to commoners convicted of such offences.
+This was furthered by the fact that the Lords relied almost exclusively on the advice of royal counsel to make any decisions of fact or law.
+By the late 1930s, supporters of retaining the privilege were a minority in the Lords comprising mainly the holders of older peerages considering it a privilege of the House as a whole, whereas the majority favouring its abolition were holders of newly-granted peerages resenting the difficulties such a trial gave to individual accused peers.